danlobo/mikrotik-java-nio/README.md

 # License

 This library is released under the Apache 2.0 licence.
-See the [License.md](LICENSE.md) file.
+See the [License](LICENSE) file.